Hobbs woman accused of leaving baby in trash wants trial moved

 - VIDEO: Officers question people who found baby in Hobbs dumpster

+The state is also arguing that changing the venue to Lincoln county would not be feasible, especially with the number of witnesses being called to testify.
+Probasco continued, “The need for us to bring in witnesses from Texas, I believe the defense is also bringing in witnesses from Albuquerque there’s approximately two dozen I’m tracking witnesses.
+Just in terms of accommodations, it’s just not particularly workable for trial to be had in Lincoln county.”

+Avila’s defense attorney says if the court rejects moving her trial to Lincoln county she will ask the court to still move the trial outside of Lea County.
+Judge William Shoobridge says he will write an order on the motion.
+He’s hoping to have a decision as early as Monday, March 13th.

-Avila is facing one first degree felony county of child abuse causing great bodily harm in the high-profile case in Hobbs in January 2022.
-Police responded to a dumpster at the Broadmoor Shopping Center where three people who had been digging through the dumpster found a child in a trash bag, alive with an umbilical cord still attached.
+Avila is facing one first-degree felony count of child abuse causing great bodily harm in the high-profile case in Hobbs.
 Then-18-year-old Alexis Avila was arrested a short time later, admitting she put the child in a trash bag.
 Surveillance video also captured the incident.